barcek/aliesce/README.md

 ## Why?

-For smoother development of related code, to keep the source about as closely collocated as possible, or for coding practice in parallel, for a more direct absorption of syntax and idiom.
+For smoother development of related code, to keep the source about as closely collocated as possible, or for learning by coding comparatively across languages.

 ## How?

-By providing a simple tag line above each script containing values to be used in saving and running it.
+By preceding each script in the source file with a single line, called a tag line, which can hold values used to save and run the script.
+These values might be the output file extension and the name of the executable.
+For example, `### exs elixir` could be the tag line to save and run a simple Elixir script.

 ### Source file setup

-Create a file for your scripts.
-Give it any name, and any extension or none.
+Create a file to hold the scripts.
+Give it any name, and any file extension or none.
 Use the current default name - 'src.txt' - to avoid passing an argument later.

-Add the scripts to the file.
-Immediately above each script, insert a tag line starting by default with `###`.
-Include in the tag line the following elements:
+As you add each script to the file, insert above it a tag line starting by default with `###`.
+A tag line might include the following elements separated by one or more spaces:

-- the file extension for that language, or the full output filename including extension, or the full output path including directory and extension
+- first, the file extension for that language, or the full output filename including extension, or the full output path including directory and extension
-- the command to be run, if any, e.g. the program to be used to run the file and any arguments to pass to that program - the path to the file is added as the final argument by default
+- next, the command to be run, if any, e.g. the program to be used to run the file as well as any arguments to pass to that program - note that the path to the output file is added as the final argument by default

-Ensure each element is separated by one or more spaces.

-For example, a possible tag line and script in Elixir:
+For example, a possible tag line with both of these elements and the corresponding script in Elixir:

 ```
 ### exs elixir -r setup